 The attendance in the county games fell by 17% in the five years to 2001.
 In early 2002, the England and Wales Cricket Board (ECB) undertook a market research project.
 The objective was to understand public opinion about the sport.
 The results noted that some respondents thought that cricket is a posh sport.
 And we ask, why is it surprising?

 For more than a century, cricket took it as a matter of pride to maintain its reputation as a gentlemen’s game.
 Played in whites with shirts tucked in and a break for meals throughout the day.
 Not to mention going off for bad light that continues to haunt the game in the age of floodlights.
-Questioning the umpire was a sin and even a verbal contact with the opponent maligned a player’s reputation.
-The audience added their two cents to cricket’s image by politely applauding milestones, even when it were that of an opposition player.
+Questioning the umpire was a sin and even verbal contact with the opponent maligned a player’s reputation.
+The audience added their two cents to cricket’s image by politely applauding milestones, even when it was that of an opposition player.

-The inherent personality of their countrymen reflected in the cricketers from the West Indies.
+The inherent personality of their countrymen is reflected in the cricketers from the West Indies.
 Larger than life characters, players that go as far back as Gary Sobers and Vivian Richards are famous for playing an attacking brand of cricket.

 After India embraced the T20 format that resulted in the launch of the Indian Premier League in 2008, cricket took a decisive turn.
 The cricket on offer was fast-forward and to go with it was the razzmatazz of a carnival.
 No wonder that the cricketers from the Caribbean took to it like fish to water.
 It was only a matter of time before the people of the West Indies got their own version of the carnival, in the form of the Caribbean Premier League launched in 2013.

-What makes the CPL standout?
+What makes the CPL stand out?

 Owing to the support of more than a billion people, the kind of money on offer and a separate window, the IPL is leaps and bounds ahead of any domestic T20 tournament in the world.
 But, who follows next?

 The most successful cricketing nation has the Big Bash League.
 The founders of the game have the T20 blast.
-Other subcontinent nations have their own versions of a franchise based T20 tournament.
+Other subcontinent nations have their own versions of a franchise-based T20 tournament.
 But, while competing with these tournaments, the CPL rests above in terms of the quality of cricket on offer.

 In a discussion on ‘The Pitch Side Experts’ podcast, Freddie Wilde, the co-author of ‘Cricket 2.0’, highlighted a few reasons for this.
 First is the depth of local talent on offer.
 With a penchant for hitting boundaries, the cricketers from the Caribbean took a sudden liking to the shortest form of the game.
 Then came the mystery spinners and gun fielders to complete a cohesive unit who are the only team to lift the T20 World Cup twice.
 There has been an assembly line of good T20 players in the West Indies.
-That puts it ahead of the tournaments like the Bangladesh Premier League that relies on the foreign talent for quality.
+That puts it ahead of the tournaments like the Bangladesh Premier League that relies on foreign talent for quality.

 The second reason is that the CPL enjoys a separate window that does not overlap with their international season or any other tournament apart from the T20 Blast in England.
 This makes the best players from the islands available.
 This is unlike the BBL that coincides with Australia’s international season.
 Hence, a player like David Warner has played only three BBL games, the last of which was in 2013.
-Being a franchise based tournament with private ownership, the CPL is more attractive for a foreign player than the T20 Blast where the cricket board owns the teams.
+Being a franchise-based tournament with private ownership, the CPL is more attractive for a foreign player than the T20 Blast where the cricket board owns the teams.

 The same is true with the BBL which is an eight-team tournament that allows two foreign players per side.
 The 72nd best player in Australia will be part of the XI when all the domestic talent is available.
 Since 15 or so of the best players in the country are busy on national duty, it dilutes the competition in the BBL further.